yacb/yacb.github.io/_drafts/DotNet-Integration-Testing-V1.md

 ### Context

 In order to interact with the database, the `_context` handle is available in our tests.
-In order to test that the frontend is displaying data correctly, we need to have that data verifiably in the database first!
+In order to test that the frontend is displaying data correctly, we need to have that data in the database first!
 This is done by Entity Framework calls directly:

     var myThing = new Thing { title = "Thing Title" };
     _context.Thing.Add(myThing);